rajrupa04/Secure-Message-Exchange-Application/README.md

 ## Instructions for Grader:

 - You can generate the first required action related to the user story "adding multiple Xs to a Y" when your Hub loads.
-In each of the **Notes**, **Reminders** and **Contact List** tabs, you can add a new entry by pressing the respective **"Add New..."** buttons.
+In each of the **Notes**, **Reminders** and **Contact List** tabs, you can add a new entry by pressing the respective **"Add"** buttons.
+You can also send a message to another user by clicking on the **Send new message** button in the **Messages** tab (thus adding another X to a Y).

-- You can generate the second required action related to the user story "adding multiple Xs to a Y" in the **Notes**
-- panel in the Hub, where you can **search** for a note based on the note content.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" in the **Notes** panel in the Hub, where you can **search** for a note based on the note content.
 As an alternative, you also have the option to **delete** a note based on the note ID.

-- You can locate the first visual component when the application is first ran, alongside the prompt asking the user to enter if they are a new user or not.
+- You can locate the first visual component when the application is first ran (by running the **MainAppUI** class), alongside the prompt asking the user to enter if they are a new user or not.
 In addition, there is another visual component displayed when the user logs in successfully, as well as when the user saves their data to file.

-- You can save the state of my application after adding changes to the hub by clicking the "Save" button at the bottom of the panel.
+- You can **save** the state of my application after adding changes to the hub by clicking the **"Save"** button at the bottom of the panel.
+If you wish to not save your changes, you can choose to quit by clicking the **"Quit without saving"** button

-- You can reload the state of my application just after logging in successfully, if you are an existing user who has a saved hub.
+- You can **reload** the state of my application just after logging in successfully, if you are an existing user who has a saved hub.
 When the prompt to reload the hub from file is presented, clicking **yes** will allow you to reload the hub from file.
 Clicking **no** will generate a new empty hub for you.